-[6] In this paper we aim to produce an improved, uniformly processed 3-D image of the crust and uppermost mantle underlying the western arm of the MCR and surrounding Precambrian geological provinces and sutures.
-The purpose is to provide information on the state of the lithosphere beneath the region using a unified, well-understood set of observational methods.
+In this paper, we aim to produce an improved, uniformly processed 3D image of the crust and uppermost mantle underlying the western arm of the MCR and surrounding Precambrian geological provinces and sutures.
+The purpose is to determine the state of the lithosphere beneath the region using a unified, well-understood set of observational methods.
 We are motivated by a long list of unanswered questions concerning the structure of the MCR, including the following.
 (1) How are observed gravity anomalies related to the crustal and uppermost mantle structure of the region, particularly the gravity high associated with the MCR?
 (2) Is the crust thickened (or thinned) beneath the MCR, and how does it vary along the strike of the feature?
-(3) Is the MCR structurally a crustal feature alone, or do remnants of its creation and evolution extend into the upper mantle?
-(4) Are the structures of the crust and uppermost mantle continuous across sutures between geological provinces, or are they distinct and correlated with such provinces?
-[7] These are challenging questions for passive source seismology (ambient noise and earthquake tomography).
-The MCR is long and narrow and a difficult target tomographically.
-Thermal anomalies associated with the rifting and subsequent closure of the MCR have thermally equilibrated, making the region relatively homogeneous compared, for example, with the western U.S. [e.g., Shen et al., 2013a].
-However, since 2010, the Earthscope/USArray Transportable Array (TA) left the tectonic western U.S. and rolled over the region encompassing the western arm of the MCR, making it possible to obtain new information about the subsurface structure of this feature.
-The earlier deployment of USArray stimulated the development of new seismic data analysis and imaging methods.
-This includes ambient noise tomography [e.g., Shapiro et al., 2005; Lin et al., 2008; Ritzwoller et al., 2011] performed with new imaging methods such as eikonal tomography [Lin et al., 2009] as well as new methods of earthquake tomography such as Helmholtz tomography [Lin and Ritzwoller, 2011] and related methods [e.g., Pollitz, 2008; Yang et al., 2008b; Pollitz and Snoke, 2010].
-New methods of inference have also been developed based on Bayesian Monte Carlo joint inversion of surface wave dispersion and receiver function data [Shen et al., 2013a] that yield refined constraints on crustal structure with realistic estimates of uncertainties.
-The application of these methods together have produced a higher-resolution 3-D shear velocity (Vs) model of the western U.S. [Shen et al., 2013b] with attendant uncertainties and have also been applied on other continents [e.g., Zhou et al., 2012; Zheng et al., 2011; Yang et al., 2012; Xie et al., 2013].
-In this paper we utilize more than 120 TA stations that cover the MCR region to produce high-resolution Rayleigh wave phase velocity maps from 8 to 80s period by using ambient noise eikonal and teleseismic earthquake Helmholtz tomography.
-We then jointly invert these phase velocity dispersion curves locally with receiver functions to produce a 3-D Vsv model for the crust and uppermost mantle beneath the western MCR and the surrounding region.
+(3) Is the MCR structurally a crustal feature alone or do remnants of its creation and evolution extend into the upper mantle?
+(4) Are the structures of the crust and uppermost mantle continuous across sutures between geological provinces or are they distinct and correlated with such provinces?

+Since 2010, the Earthscope/USArray Transportable Array (TA) left the tectonic western US and rolled over the region encompassing the western arm of the MCR, making it possible to obtain new information about the subsurface structure of this feature.
+The earlier deployment of USArray stimulated the development of new seismic imaging methods.
+This includes ambient noise tomography (e.g., Shapiro et al., 2005; Lin et al. 2008; Ritzwoller et al., 2011) performed with new imaging methods such as eikonal tomography [Lin et al., 2009] as well as new methods of earthquake tomography such as Helmholtz tomography [Lin and Ritzwoller, 2011] and related methods [e.g., Pollitz, 2008; Pollitz and Snoke, 2010].
+New methods of inference have also been developed based on Bayesian Monte Carlo joint inversion of surface wave dispersion and receiver function data (Shen et al., 2013a) that yield refined constraints on crustal structure with realistic estimates of uncertainties.
+The application of these methods together have produced a higher-resolution 3-D shear velocity (Vs) model of the western US [Shen et al., 2013b] with attendant uncertainties and have also been applied on other continents [e.g., Zhou et al., 2011; Zheng et al., 2011; Yang et al., 2012; Xie et al., 2013].
+In this paper, we utilize more than 120 TA stations that cover the MCR region to produce high-resolution Rayleigh wave phase velocity maps from 8 to 80 sec period by using ambient noise eikonal and teleseismic Helmholtz tomography.
+We then jointly invert these phase velocity dispersion curves locally with radial component receiver functions to produce a 3-D Vsv model for the crust and uppermost mantle beneath the western MCR and the surrounding region.